o19s/hello-ltr/notebooks/opensearch/README.md

-This folder contains some Elasticsearch configuration and a Dockerfile to expedite setting up Elasticsearch with LTR.
+This folder contains some OpenSearch configuration and a Dockerfile to expedite setting up OpenSearch with LTR.

 ## Docker
-Run `docker-compose up` to create a image running Elasticsearch with LTR
+Run `docker-compose up` to create a image running OpenSearch with LTR

-After the instance is running, load up the "hello-ltr (ES)" notebook.
+After the instance is running, load up the "hello-ltr (OpenSearch)" notebook.